 Big Agnes Copper Spur HV UL2

-While 2017 brings many new tent models, a classic still tops our ratings.
+While 2017 brings many new tent models, a classic sits on the top of our ratings once more.
 The Big Agnes Copper Spur HV UL2 still fits most backpacker's goals for comfort, weight, and quality.
 It's a resilient, dependable, comfortable and lightweight tent that offers reliable storm protection.
-It has a balance of comfortable features, including two doors, roomy vestibules, and many interior pockets, weighing just over three pounds.
-Our testers found the Copper Spur HV UL2 fit for a variety of adventures, from alpine climbing to long distance backpacking trips.
-It is not as durable as the Hilleberg Anjan 2, and we believe it would not stand up to storms as well, but we stayed dry through blustery rainstorms.
-It is less expensive and lighter than the Anjan, an excellent choice for two people who want to go on longer distance backpacking trips.
-This tent comes with integrated lights, the Copper Spur HV UL2 mtnGLO, for an additional $50.
-Big Agnes released the HV tent in 2017 as a replacement to the previous Copper Spur UL2.
-Fresh on the market this Spring, the HV features 20% more volume than its predecessor, with a new ripstop fabric and even lower weight, too.
-We highlight the main differences between these two tents siblings in the individual review.
+It has a great balance of comfortable features, including two doors, roomy vestibules, and many interior pockets, but weighs just 52.6 oz.
+Our testers found the Copper Spur UL2 fit for a variety of adventures, from high alpine climbing to long distance backpacking trips.
+It is not as durable as the Hilleberg Anjan 2 GT and we believe it would not stand up to storms as well, but we stayed dry through many blustery rainstorms.
+It is less weight and less expensive than the Anjan, and therefore an excellent choice for two people who want to go on longer distance backpacking trips.
+This tent optionally comes with integrated LED lights in the Copper Spur UL2 mtnGLO for an additional $50.
+Fresh on the market this spring is the Copper Spur HV, boasting 20% more volume than its predecessor.

 Comfortable for two people

 Delicate fabrics require special treatment